Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Conclusions and Outlook

-Concluding this work, we remark that in realistic Dirac-type materials and hybrids, there exist additional contributions to the two coefficients besides the ones studied here.
-These originate from the nonrelativistic regions of the band structure, and they tend to spoil the here-found quantized effects.
-In order for the experimentalists to be in a position to disentangle the desired contribution of the topological band touchings and crossings to the two quantities of interest, we propose to externally apply a magnetic field, which couples only through the Zeeman effect to the system.
+{At this point, it is crucial to} remark that in rea\-li\-stic Dirac-type materials and hybrids, there exist additional contributions to the two coefficients besides the ones studied here.
+These originate from the non\-re\-la\-ti\-vi\-stic regions of the band structure, and they tend to spoil the here-found quantized effects.
+In order for the experimentalists to be in a position to disentangle the desired contribution of the topological band touchings and cros\-sings to the two quantities of interest, we propose to externally apply a magnetic field, which couples only through the Zeeman effect to the system.
 In this event, the sole but yet crucial function of the magnetic field, is to set the Bogoliubov-Fermi level of the system.
-In fact, in the main text, we show that the superfluid stiffness and the Zeeman-field-derivative of the Josephson quantum ca\-pa\-ci\-tan\-ce ge\-ne\-ral\-ly exhibit discontinuities when the Zeeman energy scale exceeds the pairing gap.
+In fact, in the main text, we show that the superfluid stiffness and the Zeeman-field-derivative of the Josephson quantum ca\-pa\-ci\-tan\-ce ge\-ne\-ral\-ly exhibit discontinuities when the Zeeman energy scale exceeds the pairing gap. { Meeting this condition in experiments, however, appears to be a challenging task.
+For intrinsic superconducting topological semimetal, superconductivity is expected to be either already destroyed in lower fields~\cite{CCL}, or, converted into an unconventional Fulde-Ferrell-Larkin-Ovchinikov phase~\cite{FF,LO}.
+On the other hand, hybrid platforms appear more suitable for testing these phenomena, since we find that such a condition is possible to satisfy, even for interfaces with a moderate proximity effect.